cscw2015/maverick/Interim/Interim.md

 	- e.g. costs of server are attributed to **group**, PC in office is attributed to individual **user**
 	- seems to be an effort to reduce redundancy in data from evaluation

+####Open-source

+- FOSS = “free, open-source software” “a generic term for non-proprietary software that is generally free, can be reviewed by large numbers of users, and can be revised and shared free of charge” [23]
+- can save significant amounts of money, but the cost of migration, including training of employees, must be taken into account.

+#####Reasons Behind Innovating with Open-Source
+- migrating to a new system involves risks, so it's often a top-down approach by politicians.
+[23]
+- "factors that influence innovation:
+	1. pressure from legislators or politicians;
+	2. change in leadership from within or outside an organization;
+	3. crises or visible public failures;
+	4. internal failings such as an inability to coordinate across departments or meet the demands of a program;
+	5. new opportunities that occur through development of new technologies or other factors.”
+[23]
+- independence [23]
+- effectiveness [23]
+- cost savings [23]
+- In the case of Munich, Microsoft discontinued its support for Windows NT [24]
+- greater vendor independence (more competition in the software market) [24]
+- "future-proofness" of open protocols, data formats and interfaces [24]

+#####Methodology to evaluate usage of open-source:
+- semi-structured interviews [23]
+- “The interview instrument consisted of a set of identical questions related to motivation, implementation, and results.
+Each questionnaire also contained a set of questions specific to the position of the interviewee.
+To facilitate coding and analysis of the interviews I used N-Vivo, a qualitative analysis software program.
+I also relied on internal reports, audits, and news releases published by each city to develop the necessary background for the research and to substantiate information collected through interviews.
+Finally, I surveyed news accounts to corroborate data produced by the cities and the interviews” [23]

+#####Implementation of Open-Source in Munich:
+- “The alternatives were:
+	1. MS XP + MS Office XP
+	2. MS XP + OpenOffice
+	3. GNU/Linux + OpenOffice
+	And two transitional solutions:
+		3a.
+GNU/Linux + OpenOffice + PC Emulation (WINE / VMWare)
+		3b.
+GNU/Linux + OpenOffice + Terminal Server
+Both transitional solutions presented architectural and operational complexities, not least with respect to security and an increased need for training.
+They were therefore considered undesirable as such and only to be deployed where no other solution could be found” [24]
+- “the project leaders determined that a successful migration required consistent adherence to a number of technological and political principles:
+	1. applications should be OS-independent;
+	2. new client-server applications would only be developed or commissioned as web applications according to the J2EE model;
+	3. cooperation of all software partners would be necessary as software is customized, and as applications are redeveloped;
+	4. the project had to have the support of both political leadership and heads of the administration;
+	5. proactive education and involvement of employees would be essential” [24]
+######Timeline
+- November 2001: Munich decided to investigate open-source options in operating systems and office suites.
+[24]
+- April 2002: Commissioned a consulting company for options.
+[24]
+- May 2003: Made the decision to migrate to open-source software and web applications.
+[24]
+- 2004: Migration to open-source began.
+[24]
+- Note: The first city to use open-source was Schwäbisch Hall in Baden-Würtemberg, who migrated their servers in 2002 and all their desktops in 2004.
+[24]

 ####Government 2.0

 - Government 2.0 , reflecting the concept of web 2.0 [20] is the extension of the Web 1.0 technologies (which are already been in use by most of the city councils under e-government).